 Limited Investing Features

 Easy to use, Mint’s resourceful combination of personal finance tools make it a good option for those that want to track and manage their spending, budgets, savings, investments and credit score.
 Since the service is free to use, there’s nothing to lose by signing up and giving Mint a test drive.
-However, if you’re looking for better investment tools and less synchronization issues, I recommend Personal Capital instead.
+However, if you’re looking for better investment tools and less synchronization issues, I recommend Empower instead.